University of Giessen: Campus

 Although the university has no defined campus, buildings and facilities are grouped together according to their subject areas and situated in various locations around Giessen.
 Philosophikum II, for example is an area on the outskirts of the city bordering the city forest.
-A number of faculty buildings and lecture theaters are located there, including Audimax, a building containing several lecture halls whose atrium is often the venue for concerts and disco nights, locally known as "Uni-Partys."
+A number of faculty buildings and lecture theaters are located there, including Audimax, a building containing several lecture halls whose atrium is often the venue for concerts and disco nights, locally known as "Uni-Party".

-Student life

-Myth

-Two law students of University of Giessen, Karl Siegfrieden (4 June 1822 – 10 March 1840) and Karl von Müller (10 June 1799 – 10 March 1840), are buried in a double grave at Alter Friedhof cemetery in Giessen.
-That both died on the same day sparked the myth that they had fought against each other in a duel.
-However, in 2008 the local newspaper Gießener Allgemeine Zeitung, referencing a 1939 chronicle of the fraternity Corps Teutonia zu Gießen which Karl von Müller co-founded, revealed that both students had died of typhus.
-Von Müller had contracted the disease while nursing his sick friend.
-The Corps buried both students after a torch-lit funeral procession.
+Rankings

+According to the 2024 QS World University Rankings, the university was placed 396th globally and 22nd nationally.
+In the Times Higher Education (THE) World University Rankings for 2023, it fell within the 351–400 bracket internationally and ranked between 34th and 36th at the national level.
+The 2023 Academic Ranking of World Universities (ARWU) placed the institution in the 601–700 range globally, and between 37th and 40th nationally.